Caravan site licence

 - touring caravan and campsites.

 You must complete the caravan site licence application form and read the permanent residential mobile home sites licence conditions and touring caravan and campsite licence conditions.
-You will need to submit a site plan at 1:500 scale (or better) showing the layout of roads, caravans and facilities with your application.
+You will need to submit a site plan showing the layout of roads, caravans and facilities with your application.

 The following conditions must be met: